ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For some games like Terminator 2: Judgment Day which need to calibrate the gun for player 2, if not playing, press keyboard key A (default for player 2's gun trigger) to pass.

 With either config, press Tab, select Crosshair Options, set Visibility to Always or Never when necessary (maybe unavailable in some games).
+Calibrate the gun crosshair in the game's Service and Test menu.

 <br>